Frequently Asked Questions

 Why should I join?

-No, work is not a required part of membership in our co-op.
+No, work is not a required part of ownership in our co-op.

 Can I still help out and participate somehow?

 Yes!
 There are many ways to help our co-op.
 Volunteering is a great way to meet other members and contribute to the co-op.
 You can run for a seat on our Board of Directors, or join our Co-op Events and Outreach Volunteers and help plan educational community events.
 We also accept Member Loans from our member-owners.
 This is a great way to support a local business you believe in, and make a difference in the future of our community!

 How does the co-op differ from other supermarkets and natural food stores?